Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 You can instantiate a Task Group using a with statement and the TaskGroup function (providing allways a group_id).
 Inside the TaskGroup, you can define the tasks and their respective dependencies.

-To simplify your code, you can allways put your grouped task in another folder inside the dag directory.
+To simplify your code, you can allways put your grouped task in another folder inside the dag directory and import the tasks in your dag.
 You can also create nested TaskGroups (Groups inside another Group).

 ## Advanced Concepts
 ### Dynamic Tasks